The Slammin' Salmon: Plot summary

-The staff begin using every trick they know to pad their customer's checks.
-Rich promotes an inebriated Donnie to waiter and adds extra tables for him against his objections.
-Donnie makes a mess at his first table and then panics after Cleon stops him in the kitchen and reminds him that if he finishes last Cleon will beat him.
-A panicked Donnie attempts to run away from the restaurant only to be stopped by Cleon who forces him to go back.
-Connor is embarrassed when the cast of the TV show he was fired from show up to eat and get seated in his section.
-Connor corners his old boss in the restroom to talk about why he was fired and gets angrily told off.
+The staff begins using every trick they know to pad their customers' checks.
+Rich promotes an inebriated Donnie to a waiter and adds extra tables for him against his objections.
+Donnie makes a mess at his first table and then panics after Cleon stops him in the kitchen and reminds him that if he finishes last, Cleon will beat him.
+A panicked Donnie attempts to run away from the restaurant, only to be stopped by Cleon, who forces him to go back.
+Connor is embarrassed when the cast of the TV show he was fired from shows up to eat and get seated in his section.
+Connor corners his old boss in the restroom to ask why he was fired, and is angrily told off.
 Meanwhile, Guy grows impatient with a customer who won't order anything and gives the table to Donnie.
-Tara reminds Nuts to take his medication but Rich distracts him and he misses his dose.
+Tara reminds Nuts to take his medication, but Rich distracts him, and he misses his dose.
 Nuts then transforms into his bizarre split personality Zongo.
 Zongo becomes a selling machine, moving Nuts from last place to first.
 The rest of the staff grab Zongo and force him to take his medication, transforming him back into Nuts.
-After Guy fills Nuts in on what he missed Nuts runs to the bathroom and vomits his medication out, becoming Zongo again.
+After Guy fills Nuts in on what he missed, Nuts runs to the bathroom and vomits out his medication, becoming Zongo again.
 Rich consumes a bowl of pasta made by Dave and finally expels the engagement ring.

 Guy gets angry when Donnie overtakes him on the scoreboard.
 Desperate to avoid a beating, Guy sabotages both Donnie and Mia's biggest tables.
 Tara gets stiffed on her tip by pop star Nutella, pushing her out of first place.
 Connor finally delivers dessert to Marlon's table and watches in disgust as Marlon's girlfriend eagerly eats it.
 She finds the engagement ring and accepts Marlon's proposal.
 Zongo finally snaps and is knocked out by Cleon after attacking a customer and trying to force-feed him an entire fish.
-Rich asks Tara to check on Nuts but instead she admonishes him for how he has treated the staff because he's afraid of Cleon.
+Rich asks Tara to check on Nuts, but instead, she admonishes him for how he has treated the staff because he's afraid of Cleon.